sritchie73/NetRep/vignettes/NetRep.md

 We will run 10,000 permutations, and split calculation across 2 threads so that calculations are run in parallel.
-By default, `modulePreservaton` will test the preservation of all modules, excluding the network background which is assumed to have the label "0":
+By default, `modulePreservaton` will test the preservation of all modules, excluding the network background which is assumed to have the label "0".
+This of course can be changed: there are many more arguments than shown here which control how `modulePreservation` runs.
+See `help("modulePreservation")` for a full list of arguments.

 ```r